letigsainz/tech-writing/Machine to Machine Authentication/pythonLibrary.md

 ### Outgoing Requests

-The request types available through m2m-auth are the traditional RESTful HTTP request types:
+The request types available through m2m-auth are the traditional RESTful HTTP request types.

+> [!NOTE]
+> When using any of the request methods, you must supply your `client_id`, `client_secret`, and `audience` as either arguments or as environment variables.
+These are the values that you obtained when you created an Auth0 Client for your service *(link to external doc)*.

 `get(url, params=None, client_id=None, client_secret=None, audience=None, **kwargs)`